base4nfdi/pid4nfdi/content/events/2025-10-14_CiVers/index.md

 #  postcode: '10178'
 #  country: Germany

-summary: PID4NFDI participated in a workshop entitled 'CiVers: Versionierte Webzitation leicht gemacht', which took place in Berlin on October 14, 2025.
+summary: PID4NFDI participated in a workshop entitled "CiVers: Versionierte Webzitation leicht gemacht", which took place in Berlin on October 14, 2025.
-abstract: 'PID4NFDI participated in a workshop entitled 'CiVers: Versionierte Webzitation leicht gemacht', which took place in Berlin on October 14, 2025.'
+abstract: 'PID4NFDI participated in a workshop entitled "CiVers: Versionierte Webzitation leicht gemacht", which took place in Berlin on October 14, 2025.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.